coxm/b2draw/README.md

 ## Demo
-To run the demo, build as above but ensure to provide the GLM location and that SDL2 can be found on your system.
-Then run `$BUILD_DIR/demo/demo` where `BUILD_DIR` is the path to your build directory.
+To run the demo, build as above but ensure to define `BUILD_DEMO`, and that GLM and SDL2 can be found.
+Once built, run `$BUILD_DIR/demo/demo`, where `BUILD_DIR` is the path to your build directory.

 Once the demo is running, you'll have to hit 's' (for "step") to step and